 If you don’t meet the state-based requirements for entry into your degree, you still have options.
 There are lots of ways into ACU.
 Explore our pathways to get started.

-“I was one of only two students sent from Australia to do pro bono work in Geneva.
-I worked with an NGO and learned a lot about the United Nations and what it does.
+“I was one of only two students sent from Australia to do pro bono work at the United Nations in Geneva, Switzerland.
+I worked with an NGO and learned a lot about the UN and what it does.
 That’s definitely been the highlight of my course so far.

-In 2014 I went to Afghanistan and when I came back, I established a group project with a few close friends.
+In 2014 I went to Afghanistan.
+When I came back, I established a group project with a few close friends.
 It’s called Project YANA (You Are Not Alone).
 We provide assistance to newly arrived migrants and refugees.
 Some are individuals, some are families, and they all need different kinds of help.”

 Dr Kunle Ola is a lawyer with an academic, legal, regulatory, enforcement and administrative background.
 He started his formal legal career at the Corporate Affairs Commission in Nigeria and then joined a private law firm as a partner.

-Dr Ola has represented Nigeria on several UN specialised committees including the Standing Committee for Copyright and Related Rights (SCCR), the WIPO General Assembly and the WIPO Committee for Development in Intellectual Property (CDIP).
-He has extensive international legal experience, and a passion for sharing this with his students at ACU.
+Dr Ola has represented Nigeria on several UN specialised committees, including the Standing Committee for Copyright and Related Rights (SCCR), the WIPO General Assembly and the WIPO Committee for Development in Intellectual Property (CDIP).
+He has extensive international legal experience, which he is passionate about sharing with his students at ACU.